 Chair: John Porter Lillis

-Faculty: Yawo Bessa, Calvina Ellerbe, Jessica Godsey, Kristin Godwin, Matthew R. Hassett, E. Brooke Kelly, Renee Lamphere, Robert McDonnell, Ottis Murray, Lauren Norman, Mario Paparozzi, Sam Pearson, Abigail Reiter, E. Miranda Reiter, James W. Robinson, Robert Michael Spivey, Tracy Vargas
+Faculty: Yawo Bessa, Calvina Ellerbe, Kenethia Fuller, Jessica Godsey, Kristin Godwin, Michael H. Green, Matthew R. Hassett, E. Brooke Kelly, Victoria Kurdyla, Renee Lamphere, Jesse M. McQueen, Ottis Murray, Lauren Norman, Mario Paparozzi, Ashley N. Parsons, Corey R. Pomykacz, Abigail Reiter, E. Miranda Reiter, Matthew J. Schneider, Robert Michael Spivey, Mecca K. Terry Tracy Vargas

 The purpose of the Department of Sociology and Criminal Justice is to provide students with classroom and real-life experiences designed to stimulate critical thought about the social environment and to prepare students for meaningful participation in society.